In addition, RBC's are Rh typed and identified as "D" positive or negative.

 Blood can be stored as whole blood (with all of the plasma present) or, much more commonly, as packed red blood cells (PRBC's) in which about 70% of the plasma has been removed.
 This is done by light centrifugation, as shown below:

-The plasma with platelets can then be expressed off, leaving packed red blood cells (PRBC's) as shown here:
+The platelet rich plasma can then be expressed off, leaving packed red blood cells (PRBC's) as shown here:

 Both whole blood and PRBC's can be stored for up to 42 days at 1 - 6 degrees C.